oroinc/documentation/management_console/system/configuration/system/integrations/google_integration_settings.rst

 .. contents:: :local:
     :depth: 1

+.. hint:: Read more on this topic in :ref:`Google Integration <admin-configuration-google>`.

 To configure Google integration-related settings in the management console:

 1. Navigate to **System > Configuration** in the main menu.
 2. In the panel to the left, click **System Configuration > Integrations > Google Settings**.

 .. image:: /img/system/config_system/google_settings_new.png

+.. note:: These settings can be configured globally and :ref:`per organization <user-guide-hangouts-org>`.

 Google Integration Settings
 ---------------------------